 There are a range of protective factors that can help to reduce suicidal behavior, including:

-- Strong, positive relationships with parents and guardians – feeling secure and supported
+- Strong, positive relationships with parents and guardians – feeling secure

 - Connections to other adults– teacher, coach, pastor, counselor